Tinyyhope/Prolog-MATH/README.md

 ## 🚀 How to Run

-This repository provides a **two-stage training pipeline**:
+This repository provides a two-stage prompting-based pipeline followed by reinforcement learning exploration.
-(1) *Supervised Fine-Tuning (SFT)* → (2) *Reinforcement Learning with GRPO*.
+The first stage performs predicate-guided data generation via few-shot prompting to automatically construct verifiable symbolic reasoning examples.
+The second stage refines model behavior through Reinforcement Learning with GRPO (Group Relative Policy Optimization), using predicate-aware rewards to encourage both correctness and structural generalization.
-Each stage can be run independently with your own API and dataset paths.
+All components can be run independently with your own API endpoints, dataset paths, and model checkpoints.

 ---

-### Stage 1 — Predicate-Guided Generation
+### Predicate-Guided Generation

-This step constructs the **Prolog-MATH dataset** by combining model-predicted predicates with verified Prolog programs.
+This step constructs 81.3% of  **Prolog-MATH dataset** by combining model-predicted predicates with verified Prolog programs.

 #### Predicate Suggestion